 Founded by Melissa Clark and her son Ryan, GSA Link is a 501c(3) organization that aims to connect, empower, and inspire LGBTQ+ youth.
-With LGBTQ+ youth often being subject to violence, marginalization, alienation, and rejection from a variety of sources, including their family members, peers, teachers, strangers, and the media, community is vital.
+With LGBTQ+ youth often being subject to violence, marginalization, alienation, and rejection from a variety of sources, including their family members, peers, teachers, strangers, and the media, community and mentorship is vital.
 With this in mind, Melissa and Ryan decided more needed to be done, and started GSA Link to become the link that connects, in an effort to help to support and inspire LGBTQ+ youth.

-The community and relationships built will ultimately help the youth involved in our program to better navigate challenges they may face in identity exploration, coming out, breaking down internalized messages of hate.
+The community and relationships built will ultimately help the youth involved in our program to better navigate challenges they may face in identity exploration, coming out, and breaking down internalized messages of hate.
 This may also assist in developing self-advocacy skills, and in identifying their passions.

-At our core, we value creating spaces where lesbian, gay, bisexual, transgender, non-binary and queer people come together as a community surrounded by people and opportunities invested in their success, growth, and identity development.
+At our core, we value creating spaces where lesbian, gay, bisexual, transgender, non-binary, and queer people come together as a community surrounded by people and opportunities invested in their success, growth, and identity development.
 Our team and members are making real, lasting change where it matters.
-GSA Link continues to strive to be the link that connects LGBTQ+ youth with each other, and the link between now and a better future.
+GSA Link continues to strive to be the link that connects LGBTQ+ youth with each other, adult mentors, and the link between now and a better future.